1. Home

 4. General

-5. What are the animal welfare issues with mass killing of poultry using ventilation shutdown?
+5. What are the animal welfare issues with mass killing using ventilation shutdown?

 1. Home